 Posted on March 12th, 2021

 Pesticide exposure is linked to many health issues, including but not limited to reproductive problems, diabetes, cancer, and neurological disorders such as Parkinson's disease.
-Unfortunately, too many employees in the agriculture sector, including tank fillers, are regularly exposed to high levels of toxic pesticides, such as paraquat.
+Unfortunately, too many employees in the agriculture sector, including tank fillers, are regularly exposed to highly toxic pesticides, such as paraquat.

 Paraquat has been used for decades to control weeds and invasive grasses for more than 100 crops - the most common being corn, soybeans, cotton, and vineyard grapes, among others.

-Certain farm pesticide use activities are riskier than others, for example, pouring an undiluted pesticide into the spray tank is riskier than walking into the treated field to scout for insects; simply said, exposure to the concentrate is more likely to cause personal health effects than contact with the treated crop.
+Certain farm pesticide use activities are riskier than others; for example, pouring an undiluted pesticide into the spray tank is riskier than walking into the treated field to scout for insects.
+Exposure to the concentrate is more likely to cause personal health effects than contact with the treated crop.

 The lack of adequate personal protective equipment leads to increased absorption of pesticides into the body.
 The route of entry into the body also impacts the toxic effect.
 There are three main routes of human exposure to pesticides:

 The level of risk associated with handling paraquat concentrates is lessened if the tank filler wears a long-sleeved shirt, gloves, and goggles.
-Using a transfer hose to move the pesticide directly from the container to the application equipment is a significantly safer procedure than pouring.
+In addition, using a transfer hose to move the pesticide directly from the container to the application equipment is a significantly safer procedure than pouring.

-Paraquat exposure can result in devastating health consequences for those who are exposed to the toxic pesticide, particularly tank filers and applicators, who work with it on a regular basis.
-These victims are entitled to the full face value of their economic losses, mostly medical bills and lost wages.
+Paraquat exposure can result in devastating health consequences for those exposed to the toxic pesticide, particularly tank filers and applicators, who work with it regularly.
+In addition, these victims are entitled to the full face value of their economic losses, mostly medical bills and lost wages.

-Licensed tank fillers who are seeking to hold crop-protection product manufacturers liable for their Parkinson's disease diagnosis and for the impact it has on their life, should contact our team of experts for quality legal assistance.
+Licensed tank fillers seeking to hold crop-protection product manufacturers liable for their Parkinson's disease diagnosis and the impact it has on their life should contact our team of experts for quality legal assistance.